DeadLeavez/Leaves-Questrandomizer/readme.md

     this.leavesQuestrandomizerCompatibility.addWeaponEquivalent( originalWeapon, newWeapon );
 }
 ```
-<sub>Footnote: the ``// @ts-ignore`` will suppress the warning that VScode will give you for trying to call a method it dosnt know about, but it will work.</suub>
+<sub>Footnote: the ``// @ts-ignore`` will suppress the warning that VScode will give you for trying to call a method it doesn't know about, but it will work.</sub>

 ### Translation Credits
 - German - ``Friend B``